sunil-gumatimath/personal-finance-tracker/README.md

 The application will be accessible at `http://localhost:8080`.

 ## License

-This project is licensed under the MIT License.
+This project is free and open-source software licensed under the MIT License.